Skip to main content

 Steps

-To add contact details, do the following:
+To add contact details, follow these steps:

 1. Go to Administration > User Management.